bjohas/Ubuntu-keyboard-map-like-OS-X/Building a Gnome-Hyper-Terminal.md

 Here's how to build a Gnome Terminal that uses Hyper instead of Ctrl.
+Updated for Ubuntu 22.04.

 Thank you to Egmont Koblinger @egmontkob and Christian Persch @chpe: https://gitlab.gnome.org/GNOME/gnome-terminal/issues/220